qianglbl/BELT/Readme.txt

 !"1024" # of longitudinal particles for beam distribution, !"256 # of grid points for collective effect (LSC,CSR,wakefield) calculation !"-0.7910726E-02" z_min (m) and "0.7105112E-02" z_max (m)
-!"1" switch flag for forward tracking.
+!"1" switch flag for forward tracking, otherwise backward tracking.
 1024 256 -0.7910726E-02  0.7105112E-02 1
 !--------
 !"-200" switch for input distribution:
-!1-use the polynominal coefficients of current and longitudinal phase space, !-100.0-readin from EBLT particle output, !-200.0-readin from ImpactZ slice output, !-300.0-readin from ImpactZ particle output,
+!1-use the polynominal coefficients of current and longitudinal phase space, !2-use the Gaussian current profile and poly. longitudinal phase space, !-100.0-readin from EBLT particle output, !-200.0-readin from ImpactZ slice output, !-300.0-readin from ImpactZ particle output,